renaissance-publishing/renaissance/content/chapters/20-backgrounds-traits-classes-and-powers.md

 - **Requires:** 20 WIL
 - **Benefit:** When your damage exceeds your DUR, you have a chance to continue to act for a short time (instead of losing consciousness immediately, like you normally would).
 When you damage exceeds your DUR, roll WIL×3; if you succeed, you may remain conscious for WIL÷5 rounds.

+#### Member

+You are a member of an organization, like one of the Commonwealth's large guilds, or one of the organizations listed in *Organizations*.
+This gives you access to the organization's resources, but also imposes obligations to the organization on your character.

+- **Benefit:** You are a member of an *organization*, gaining access to the organization's resources, but also accepting an obligation to the organization.
+  - Players and GMs should work together to detail the player's organization; the GM's final approval is required.
+  - Organizations generally shouldn't be so powerful that they trivialize the game or make it impossible to threaten the characer—that's too powerful.
+However, the player should also gain some benefit from being in the organization—they're paying CP for the trait, after all.
+  - Membership in an organization should also impose some obligations on the character—for example, a commercial guild might require its members to pay dues, and to maintain a good reputation (so as to not tarnish the reputation of other members of the guild).

 ### Negative Traits

 Some traits are *negative traits*.
 A negative trait imposes a *penalty,* but taking it *gives* you more CP to spend during character creation.